Last Updated on

 If your baby is constipated, he obviously won’t be unable to communicate that to you.
 So watch out for these signs of constipation in him –

-- He will have three or fewer than three bowel movements in a week.
+- He has three or fewer than three bowel movements in a week.

-- He might cry and have a stomach ache.
+- He cries continuously and has a stomach ache.

-2. How Can You Prevent Constipation in Babies?
+2. How Can You Prevent Constipation in Your Baby?

 To prevent and treat constipation in babies, here’s what you can do:

 - If your baby has crossed the six-month mark, you can make him sip water in small amounts.
 Before six months, he will get all the hydration he needs through breast milk.
-Later, you can start with foods that contain water and fibre as these will help move stools easily through his intestines.
+Later, you can start with foods that contain water and fibre, as water and fibre will improve his bowel movements.

 - Include high-fibre foods in his diet.
 Make prunes, berries, whole grains, and pulses in his diet as they are high in fibre content and aid digestion.